DC23/cookiecutter-dcpypackage/README.md

     $ make

-Note that bumpversion does not have a make target.
-It is easier to run bumpversion directly.
+Note that bumpversion and tox do not have make targets.
+It is easier to run them directly.